Four shortlisted for SVF 'Supreme Hero' prize

 |

-The Supreme Ventures Foundation (SVF), the outreach arm of gaming group Supreme Ventures Limited, have shortlisted four entities for the top prize in the first staging of its Supreme Heroes programme.
+The Supreme Ventures Foundation (SVF), the outreach arm of gaming group Supreme Ventures Limited, has shortlisted four entities for the top prize in the first staging of its Supreme Heroes programme.

 The programme, which began in 2020, is focused on enhancing small community enterprises that not only generate economic activity in their area but assist the needy from their pockets.